"Magnificent Travels through Nepal & Tibet"

 We descend 6 hours along glacial streams through beautiful pine and rhododendron forest.
 We cross fields, climb and descend a ridge to camp at Gho (2 560 m).
 In Gho you find the first teashop and lodges since Jagat.
 Part of Lamjung’s peak is visible.

 We descend to the Dudh Khola separating the Manaslu and Annapurna ranges.
 At Dharapani the route joins the Annapurna Circle Trek route and Coca Cola, beer, trekkers hotels appear frequently each day as well as a dozen of other westerners.
 You may experience a culture shock at this point.
-As we leave Dharapani we follow the main Annapurna Circuit trail and soon cross the Marsyangdi River.
-We continue along a high, winding, stunning cliff-side trail past several small teahouses at Khorte.
-We descend to the Marsyangdi River and traverse it again.
-In front of us we see the lovely settlement of Tal and the beautiful cascades.
+As we leave Dharapani we drive to Besi Sahar on jeep.

-We end our trek with a 5 hour long private bus drive to Kathmandu.
+We end our trek with a 5 hour long private jeep drive to Kathmandu.

 On this last free day you have plenty of opportunity to enjoy more sights in Kathmandu: you can make a daytrip to the splendid five storied Nyatapola Temple and exquisite woodcarvings like the Peacock window in medieval Bhaktapur, clim the long stairs to the stupa of Swayambhunath (Monkeytemple) or visit the sleeping Vishnu at Budhanilkantha.
 You can also shop, relax and drink coffee in the bakeries of Thamel or the Garden of Dreams.
 Traveltimes Treks recommends you plan one extra day at the end of your trekking in case in case of delayed schedules during your travel.